In 2018/19 budget year (as of 1 July 2018 to 30 June 2019)

-- Construction/rehabilitation of 49 armouries and the deployment of 10 armouries for the national defence and security forces.
+- Construction/rehabilitation of 49 permanent armouries and 10 temporary armouries for the national defence and security forces.

-- Provision of risk education sessions on explosive remnants of war (ERW) and small arms and light weapons (SALW) to 575,860 beneficiaries.
+- Risk education sessions on explosive remnants of war (ERW) and small arms and light weapons (SALW) devlivered to 575,860 beneficiaries.

-Large quantities of weapons, obsolete ammunition and ERW circulate in the country.
-Poor storage conditions, nearly non-existent weapons and ammunition management (WAM) systems, and a lack of physical security place civilians and local infrastructure at risk.
-UNMAS first deployed to CAR in January 2014.
-Shortly thereafter, the UN Security Council unanimously adopted resolution 2149 (2014) establishing the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), which assigned UNMAS the task of addressing the illicit transfer, destabilizing accumulation, and misuse of small arms and light weapons, and to ensure the safe and effective management, storage and security of stockpiles of surplus, seized, unmarked, or illicitly held weapons and ammunition.
-The mandate was last renewed under resolution 2448 (2018).
+Large quantities of weapons and obsolete ammunition circulate in the country.
+The weapon and ammunition storage conditions in the country are limited to non-existent amd there is a lack of specific legislation for Weapons and Ammunition Management (WAM).
+This adds to the insecurity in the tountry.
+UNMAS first deployed to CAR in January 2014, following the passing of UN Security Council resolution 2149 (2014) which established the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), and called on UNMAS to address the illicit transfer, destabilizing accumulation, and misuse of small arms and light weapons.
+The resolution also called on UNMAS and the UN to ensure the safe and effective management and storage of stockpiles of surplus weapons and ammunition.
+The mandate was renewed in 2018 (Security Council resolution 2448 (2018)).

 To support the delivery of MINUSCA WAM mandate, UNMAS delivers the following activities:

-- Protection of Civilians: By improving the WAM capacity, UNMAS helps prevent accidental explosions and looting that could lead to civilian casualties.
-UNMAS provides direct support to the national authorities in the definition of policies and the implementation of the mine action strategy, particularly through its expertise in the safe storage of weapons and ammunition.
+- Protection of Civilians: WAM helps prevent accidental explosions and looting that could lead to civilian casualties.
+UNMAS provides support through the provision of technical expertise to the national authorities in the development and the implementation of the WAM policies and best practices, including through its expertise in the safe storage of weapons and ammunition.

-- Support to Restoration and Extension of State Authority (RESA) and to the NATCOM-SALW: UNMAS strengthens national capacities to enable the CAR authorit ies to independently manage weapons and ammunition in the long term, by building specialized infrastructure and building national capacity in the safe management and storage of weapons and ammunition through various trainings.
-UNMAS also provides close technical assistance to the National Commission to fight against the Proliferation of Small Arms and Light Weapons (NATCOM-SALW) to achieve better SALW control and reduce the illicit flow of weapons.
+- Support to Restoration and Extension of State Authority (RESA) and to the NATCOM-SALW: UNMAS strengthens national capacities to enable the CAR authorities to independently manage weapons and ammunition for the long term, by building specialized infrastructure and building national capacity in the safe management and storage of weapons and ammunition through various trainings.
+UNMAS also provides technical assistance to the National Commission to fight against the Proliferation of Small Arms and Light Weapons (NATCOM-SALW) to enhance SALW controls and reduce the illicit flow of weapons.

 - Support to the APPR, the RCPCA and the Arms embargo: UNMAS supports the national government in the implementation of the first pillar of the National Recovery and Peacebuilding Plan (RCPCA) and the Accord Politique pour la Paix et Réconciliation en RCA (APPR) through the provision of technical support to the national authorities in weapons and ammunition storage and management to support the deployment of defence and security forces, contributing to the restoration of peace, security and to national reconciliation.
 This support contributes directly to the improvement of security and living conditions of the Central African population.
 Lastly, UNMAS stands to support to S/RES/2454 (2019) renewing the Arms Embargo and the mandate of the Panel of Experts assisting the CAR Sanctions Committee.